GSA-TTS/FAC-transition-site/src/resources/workbooks/notes-to-sefa.md

 Enter the auditee UEI as listed in Workbook 1: Federal awards.

-### Row 5: Describe the significant accounting policies used in preparing the SEFA.
+### Row 5: Describe the significant accounting policies used in preparing the SEFA. [(2 CFR 200.510(b)(6))](https://www.ecfr.gov/current/title-2/part-200/section-200.510#p-200.510(b)(6))

-Outline the significant accounting policies used in preparing the SEFA [(2 CFR 200.510(b)(6))](https://www.ecfr.gov/current/title-2/part-200/section-200.510#p-200.510(b)(6)).
+Outline the significant accounting policies used in preparing the SEFA.
 If there are multiple notes covering the significant accounting policies, enter all in this field.

 ### Row 6: Did the auditee use the de minimis cost rate? [(2 CFR 200.414(f))](https://www.ecfr.gov/current/title-2/part-200/section-200.414#p-200.414(f))